DevRobi/portfolio-news/README.md

 ```

 ### 5. Running the Application
-Start the backend (in one terminal):
+Start the backend (in another terminal):
 ```bash
 # In /backend
 cd portfolio-news